bitcoinops/scaling-book/1.fee_bumping/fee_bumping.md

 TODO

+# Footnotes

-# Footnote: consensus, policy and incentive compatibility
+## Consensus, policy and incentive compatibility

 Both solutions discussed in this article are related to network node and miner behavior before a transaction is included in a block.
 That behavior is